mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **Boarding Actions** Superior Armor +1 Superior Weaponry +1 Superior Skills and Tactics +2 Superior Numbers +1 Vastly Superior Numbers +3 Defender has no Marines on duty -2

-At their option, the referee may like to continue playing out the boarding action at the Ground scale on any ‘fighting continues’ result.
+At their option, the referee may like to continue playing out the boarding action at the Ground scale on any 'fighting continues' result.
 The attackers will have successfully gained entry to the enemy ship and will now be desperately trying to expand their way out of the beachhead.
 This will be an opportunity for the Travellers to make their own decisions when fighting the crew of the enemy ship and of what targets they will try to reach.

 Boarding Actions Total Result
 -7 or less The attackers are soundly defeated.
-If the attacker’s ship is docked with the defender’s, the defenders may mount a new boarding action of their own and gain DM+4 on the roll to resolve it.
+If the attacker's ship is docked with the defender's, the defenders may mount a new boarding action of their own and gain DM+4 on the roll to resolve it.
 -4 to -6 The attackers are defeated.
 The attackers must retreat back to their own ship or space – if they are unable to do so, they are killed or captured.
 -1 to -3 Fighting continues.
 Resolve the boarding again in another 1D rounds but the defender gains DM+2 to their roll.
 The ship being boarded loses 2D Hull.
 0 Fighting continues.
 Resolve the boarding again in another 1D rounds.
 1 to 3 Fighting continues.
 Resolve the boarding again in another 1D rounds but the attacker gains DM+2 to their roll.
 The ship being boarded loses 2D Hull.
 4 to 6 The boarding action is successful and the ship being boarded suffers 1D damage, ignoring any armor.
 The attackers may take control of the ship after another 2D rounds of pacification.
 7 or more The attackers storm the enemy ship and take control of it immediately.